bentoml/OpenLLM/dashboard/clojure/README.md

 ```bash
 hatch run clojure-ui
 ```
+You will now have a shadow-cljs instance running in the background, which will automatically compile the ClojureScript code and serve it to the browser.
+Since this is a `watch` build, the ClojureScript and Tailwind code will be recompiled and the browser will be refreshed whenever a file is changed.

 ## Connecting a REPL
 The REPL is the most important tool for developing Clojure applications.